WomenWhoCode/wwcguidelinesandresources/learn_to_program.md

 Please add your resource under the appropriate heading, creating new ones where necessary.

-It'd also be great if you added a few words describing your resource!
+It'd also be great if you add a few words describing your resource!

 For example: if it's a paid resource, what format it's in, if it's particularly good for beginner or advanced people, etc.